 As late as 2012, travelers to Myanmar had to go through a special kind of hell where money was concerned.
 Myanmar had no ATMs, no authorized money changers, only black market traders willing to sell you kyat at exorbitant rates.
 You couldn't even use dollars or the local currency then: tourists had to buy "foreign exchange certificates" pegged to the dollar.

-But economic liberalization over the past five years has changed all this immensely.
+But economic liberalization has changed all this immensely.
 Travelers visiting Myanmar can follow the same money rules that apply all across the region, with money changers, ATMs, credit card terminals and dollar-friendly establishments all ready to take your cash in the customary fashion.

 01 of 08